Maryland Medical Debt

 In the past five years, Economic Action has worked with legislators, coalition partners, and YOU to pass some of the strongest medical debt protections in the country.
 But there is much more work to be done.
 As we reach the halfway point of Maryland's legislative session, legislators are faced with competing priorities.
 With over 2,500 bills this year, it is more important than ever to use your voice and let your elected officials know that protecting patients from medical debt should be a priority.
 Please urge your legislators to pass HB268/SB981 and HB428/SB349!
 HB268/SB981 puts patients first by: Creating a ...

 Background Medical debt remains an issue in Maryland and one that disproportionately affects Black patients.
-According to a 2023 poll that Economic Action commissioned, 14% of Marylanders have medical debt they can’t pay with the percentage rising to 23% for Black households.
-In the past five years, Economic Action has worked with legislators and coalition partners to pass some of the strongest medical debt protections in the country.
+According to a 2023 poll that Economic Action commissioned, 14% of Marylanders have debt related to medical services they can’t pay with the percentage rising to 23% for Black households.
+In the past five years, Economic Action has worked with legislators and coalition partners to pass some of the strongest protections in the country.
 But there is much more work to be done.
-The Problems and Solutions Hospital Debt Hospital medical debt remains an issue in Maryland.
+The Problem and Solutions Hospital Debt Hospital debt remains an issue in Maryland.
 With rising costs of healthcare, high insurance deductibles, and ...

 Political rivals agree medical debt is urgent issue